 So Why is a National Nurse for Public Health Needed?

 These are just a few reasons.
-Additional supporting evidence is listed on the National Nursing Network Organization website.
-Please take a moment to review this data.
-By allowing nurses to practice at the top of their licenses, we can slow the growing epidemics of preventable conditions.
+Additional supporting evidence is listed on the National Nursing Network Organization website but this organized closed in 2020

 1. The obesity epidemic continues to worsen.
 In 2015-2016 the prevalence of obesity was 39.8% and affected about 93.3 million US adults.
 A 2018 study found that an average of 8.2 percent of Medicaid dollars go to treating obesity—with some states spending more than 20 percent of their Medicaid dollars on treating obesity and related illnesses.
 A widely recognized National Nurse for Public Health encouraging practicing nurses and other health professionals along with students enrolled in health professional programs to participate in health promotion activities in their local could have a tremendous impact.